maxblum/hatchjs/README.md

 [Express][express] application which can be extended with additional modules.
 All parts of this application are accesible via [CompoundJS API][compound-api].

+## License

+Hatch.js dual-licensed under AGPL and Hatch Commercial License.
+AGPL means that if you fork the Hatch.js code or write a derivative application (an application which runs on the same CPU process), you must open-source and distribute your project freely under the same AGPL terms.
+Alternatively a commercial closed-source license is available.
+More details on [our website][pricing].

 ## Dependencies

 Hatch.js requires [Node 0.8+][node] and [Redis 2.6+][redis] to be installed.
 Bower is also required to install client-side dependencies.